 2349 N Lincoln Ave, Chicago, IL 60614

-Located in Lincoln Park, Verve Wine & Provisions is a wine and specialty grocery store and wine bar offering high-end dinners with wine pairings and decadent weekend brunches.
+Located in Lincoln Park, Chicago Verve Wine & Provisions is a wine and specialty grocery store and wine bar offering high-end dinners with wine pairings and decadent weekend brunches.
 The wine store has a wide selection of foreign and domestic bottles that run the price range gamut, and Verve’s knowledgeable waitstaff and the cooking team will recommend excellent wine and cocktail pairings for your meal.

 The brunch menu features Italian and French brunch cocktails along with fresh-squeezed juice and French press coffee.
 I recommend the perfectly delicate Poached Eggs with artichoke Tapenade, frisee, and sourdough croutons with a side of Slagel farms thick-cut bacon and crushed potato.